THOUGHTS ON THE CONSCIOUS USE OF BERLIN TAP WATER

 1. http://de.statista.com/statistik/daten/studie/513971/umfrage/anzahl-zugelassener- arzneimittel-in- deutschland-nach-verschreibungs- abgabestatus/

-2. Here, only prescription drugs are taken as an approximate value as a pollutant.
-Of course this is not quite correct, as many drugs use similar active ingredients.
-This figure is difficult to determine.
-There are over 100,000 approved drugs in total, and about half of them are prescription drugs.
+2. Here, only prescription drugs are taken as a basis for pollutants as an approximate value.
+Of course, this is not entirely correct, as many drugs use similar active ingredients.
+This number is difficult to determine.
+In total, there are over 100,000 approved drugs, about half of which are prescription drugs.

 3. www.bwb.de/content/language1/html/941.php